 Since that time, there has been no effort from any religious leadership whether the one located in Al-Azhar or in Mecca, or Najaf or the one in Qom to dare to open and debate these doctrine of centuries ago, doctrine that appeared to doom intellectual and theological discourse, let alone address the miserable times the Muslim Umma is living through from poverty to illiteracy, to hunger, to sectarian wars, to corruption to denying women their rights, to failing to come up with a credible accountable governing political systems and institutions that takes into account the diversity of faith, race and culture that makes the Muslim world a unique place, rich and enriched with its diversity.

 One has to ask what ever happened to the very revolutionary ideas of the Prophet Mohamed (pbuh) and why there is no Islamic Liberation Theology that speaks for the hundreds of millions if not billions of Muslims who are disfranchised and denied the basic right to life and liberty and dignity?
 The religious establishment is too busy serving its masters, and has forfeited the right to represent the “Ummah”.

 Time to pick up where the Prophet Mohamed (pbuh) left and carry his mantle of “Islamic Liberation Theology”.

-Posted by Sami Jamil Jadallah on October 13, 2016, With 2640 Reads Filed under World.
+Posted by Sami Jamil Jadallah on October 13, 2016, With 2648 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.